 For decades, freight railroads have heavily reinvested profits to build the most efficient and cost-effective rail network in the world.
-Railroads are investing billions of dollars each year to maintain and modernize the 140,000-mile network, develop and install a Congressionally-mandated safety system (at a cost of $10 billion) and employ a skilled and highly compensated workforce.
+Railroads are investing billions of dollars each year to modernize the 140,000-mile network, meet the obligations of an unfunded mandate, and maintain a skilled and highly compensated workforce.
 The current state of the U.S. economy doesn’t diminish the need for those investments.
 Even as rail traffic has fallen across numerous sectors in 2016, railroads must invest in the industry in order to provide competitive service, sustain the customer base, and facilitate prospects for future growth.
 This bargaining round must take into account the investment imperative amid difficult economic conditions.

 Coal In Decline: The Impact on Railroads